 Looking for a delicious homemade dessert sauce or topping?
 Strawberry topping is what you are looking for.

 Made from fresh strawberries and then reduced, it is perfect for topping ice cream, cheesecake and even cheese.
-Yes, cheese.
+Yes, cheese, there is nothing quite like a strawberry glaze over cheese like brie or even just a brick of cream cheese.

 First thing is first, homemade strawberry sauce and strawberry topping are the same darn thing.
 It is a sauce made out of strawberries that tops other items.
 Or, if you are like my 2 year old daughter, you just eat it with a spoon right out of the jar.